 - “What are you and your friends most interested in trying that’s new and different?”
 Listen for interests and ideas your teen might have for trying out healthy risks whether it involves entering an art contest or climbing a rock wall.
 If you observe your teen taking a new interest, create opportunities to experience those risks in safe ways.

 - “Where do you like to hang out with your friends?”
 Listen to where your teen likes to see friends.
 Are there places to hang out socially that are desirable for your teen and their friends?
 Are they in supervised or public locations?
 Teens need spaces and places where they can be social, and if they don’t have them, they’ll create them.
 Offer opportunities for healthy hangouts.

 - “Does alcohol show up at parties with friends, and how do you feel about it?”
 Because it’s a sensitive issue, just ask but don’t pressure for an answer.
 Your teen may come back to you at a later moment to discuss.

 Step 2.
 Teach New Skills by Interactive Modeling

-Though your teen has likely been exposed throughout childhood to adults drinking, you may or may not have had a specific conversation about the role of alcohol.
+Though your teen has likely been exposed to adults drinking throughout childhood, you may or may not have had a specific conversation about the role of alcohol.
 Though your teen may be well aware that underage drinking is illegal, the “whys” of that law are equally important now for them to understand as they formulate their own sense of values.

-- Knowing what the laws require can help provide a starting point for discussion.
-Laws are rules we as a society agree are the basics for civility and health.
+Knowing what the laws are can help provide a starting point for discussion.
+Laws are rules society agrees are the basics for civility and health.
 That does not mean that they provide the added values needed to make smart choices.
-For that, our families need to further discuss the facts as well as what they believe to be right for their family.
-The laws in Montana state that:
+For that, families need to discuss the facts and also what they believe to be right for their family.
+The law in Montana states that: